 © Diana Jarvis

 Head down to Åarhus Ø (Aarhus East), the recently redeveloped harbour area, to wander among landscaped gardens, stop at the canalside coffee shops and admire the striking architecture of the new public library, DOKK1.
-Open-water swimming fans can even take a dip in the icy bay; a dedicated channel is cordoned off from harbour traffic.
+Open-water swimming fans can even take a dip in the icy bay; a dedicated channel is cordoned off from harbour traffic (if you dare!)

 When you want to get away, Denmark's Lake District, Søhøjlandet, is less than an hour out of the city.
 Hire a bike to cycle a portion of Hærvejen, known as the ancient road, or learn to canoe on the River Gudenå.